 You have 1-2 drinks most nights a week

 - Set a limit to how many nights a week you are allowed to have your favorite beverage.
 You’ll enjoy it more because it’s a treat.

 - Get the lowest calorie version of whatever it is you’re drinking and measure how much you are actually imbibing.
 You may not be having a standard drink – it could be 2-3 times as much as you’re estimating.
 This knowledge alone will help you cut back.

 - Ask your significant other to get on board.
 Cut back together for added motivation.

 Drinking your calories makes it really tough to stay within your calorie constraints with your food.
 You may feel like you’re doing great on your diet but never end up losing weight.
 The answer could simply be to cut out some of the excess drinking.
-The opposite sex will respect you more if you’re not hammered every time they see you at the bars.
 Even better, with a little added effort at planning outings, you’ll get to do more fun stuff and it’ll be even cheaper than a night at the bars!